Mitigating quantum operation infidelity through engineering the distribution of photon losses: Results

-Unfortunately, Fig. \ref{fig:design} B indicates that applying a similar approach to the triangular design is unsuccessful, because not all losses can be commuted to the input.
-However, the 'cleaned' design reveals that the path towards output mode $N$ is free of loss.
-Given that $U$ is balanced, each input mode has a probability of $\frac{1}{N}$ of being the source of the distilled photon.
-Therefore, the circuit success probability $p_{\text{s,triangular}}$ is found by averaging over all combinations of tracing back the input losses of the distilled photon, in other words, this statement implies:
+For triangular designs, not all losses can be commuted to the input (Fig. \ref{fig:design}B).
+However, the path to the output mode carrying the distilled photon can remain loss-free.
+Assuming a balanced $U$, each input mode contributes equally with probability $1/N$.
+Averaging over all combinations of tracing back the input losses of the distilled photon gives the circuit probability $p_{\text{s,triangular}}$.
+In other words, this statement implies:

 which implies (after simplifications):